OpenMDAO/dymos/joss/paper.md

 This co-design example seeks to find the best size cannonball to maximize range considering aerodynamic drag subject to a limit on initial kinetic energy.
 Given the same kinetic energy, a lighter ball will go faster and hence farther if aerodynamic drag is ignored.
-When you factor in drag, heavier cannonballs will have more inertia to counteract drag.
+Heavier cannonballs will have more inertia to counteract drag.
-There is a balance between these two effect, which the optimizer seeks to find.
+There is a balance between these two effects, which the optimizer seeks to find.

 Here the static calculations are to find the mass and frontal area of the cannonball, given its radius.
 Then the ODE takes the mass and area as inputs and via Dymos can compute the total range.